Rand Wilson

 Active in electoral politics, Wilson ran for state Auditor in a campaign to win cross-endorsement (or fusion) voting reform and establish a Working Families Party affiliate in Massachusetts.

-Wilson is active in Our Revolution (the Sanders’ campaign successor organization) at the state and local level in Massachusetts, while continuing organizing for Labor for Bernie to continue the political revolution.
+Wilson is active in Our Revolution (the Sanders’ campaign successor organization) state level in Massachusetts, while continuing to organize for the political revolution.

 In May, 2021 Wilson wrapped up nine and a half years as an organizer (three as chief of staff) for Service Employees International Union (SEIU) Local 888 in Boston, MA.